juanjops/jobs_docker/README.md

 for server the ENV_FILE must contain SERVER_PORT, MONGODB_URL

 for scraping the ENV_FILE must contain PROXY, USER, PASSWORD, KEY_WORDS, LOCATION, TIME_RANGE, POST_URL
+the variable POST_URL must correspond to the server service, like http://server:8000/datasciences for this case